erikdubois/LinuxMint18i3/README.md

 + i3status.conf is the configuration file for you bottom panel that can be changed
 + i3exit.sh is used to logoff, exit, reboot etc - no need to change this
 + compton.conf is telling the system to dim the windows that have no focus that can be changed
-+ start-conkys.sh will start the two conky's present
++ start-conkys.sh will start the two conky's present (not really needed)
 + system-overview will show process and memory
 + system-shortcuts will help you with the shortcuts

 # Step 5

-<b>Installation of an alternative to the i3 status bar</b>

-Go inside the folder installation/Step_2/i3blocks Start compile-source-code-for-i3blocks.sh in a terminal

-<b>Awesome Font</b>

-Go inside the folder installation/Step_2/font
-Install also the font since one of the "letters" is used to make the bottom bar nicer.
-Double-click the font and install in linux mint.

-<b>Making menu bigger and as such better readable</b>

-Go inside the folder installation/Step_2/dmenu larger font Read the document and do these steps in a terminal.

-<b>Installing a less cluttered menu</b>

-Go inside the folder installation/Step_2/j4_dmenu_desktop Run j4-dmenu-desktop_install.sh
-This will provide with a better menu selection.
-Activated with WIN + SHIFT + D  - called Linux Mint Desktop (Normal menu is WIN + D - called  Linux Mint All Programs)
+## I3 is MADE for DUAL and more SCREENS

+The program xrandr will show you how your monitors are named.
+In the config file you will need to change the code.

+Uncomment the ones you need.
+This is my setup.

+	set $firstMonitor DVI-I-1

+	set $secondMonitor DVI-I-2

+Use this code in your config or terminal (only once) to tell the system which monitor goes on the left.

+xrandr --output DVI-I-2 --right-of DVI-I-1 --auto

-<b>Fix for Nemo or file manager of Linux Mint</b>
+##<b>Fix for Nemo or file manager of Linux Mint</b>

 If working with NEMO as file manager you will need to copy paste this line in a terminal or you will open a desktop together with nemo.

+Not necessary any more.
+But I leave it in in case it might be an issue for someone else.

 gsettings set org.nemo.desktop show-desktop-icons false

-# Change the looks
+## Change the looks

-use lxappearance and qtconfig-qt4 to change icons, themes etc  ...
+use lxappearance to change icons, themes etc  ...
 Restart programs to see the changes.

-# Making sure variety works
+## Making sure variety works

 We have to change some of the settings in the files.